 Will this be your first Ramadan in Dubai?
 Here’s a complete guide to Ramadan 2023 for expats

-The Holy Month of Ramadan began on Tuesday April 13th, 2021.
+The Holy Month of Ramadan in the UAE began on Saturday April 2, 2022.

 Yearly, the actual date varies depending on the moon sighting closer to the time and would later be confirmed by officials.

 During this month, Muslims across the world participate in a month-long fast.
 Observers fast from sunrise to sunset, and it’s the holiest month on the Islamic calendar.

 If this will be your first Ramadan, or you’re in need of a refresh – here’s our ultimate guide to Ramadan 2023 for you!